n817/niarga/README.md

-- 📫 How to reach me: gna@live.ru
+- 📫 How to reach me: niarga@yandex.com

 <!---
 n817/n817 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.